 In ctcLink implementation, conversion and validation refer to the process of loading data from the existing legacy systems to PeopleSoft.
 The conversion process involves indentifying the data that must be brought to the new system, mapping the data to PeopleSoft fields, translating old codes into PeopleSoft codes, and finally loading the clean, compatible data into PeopleSoft.

 This project is being led by SBCTC's project team and they have been working hard to configure the system to work across all the colleges.

 The various ERP modules will cover our core processes like registration, course management, payroll, human resources, financial aid, financial services, and reporting.
 Once implemented, all students and employees will use this new system.

 Our current administrative systems (SMS, FMS, and PPMS) are outdated.
 Washington State Community and Technical Colleges implemented the existing system in 1979.
-After nearly 40 years, these systems present a serious failure risk.
+After over 40 years, these systems present a serious failure risk.
 The database and reporting tools in use are no longer supported.
 Considerable effort is needed to keep this antiquated system operational and this effort continues to grow and become more expensive every day.
 There is no ability to improve or upgrade this system.

 - ID Numbers - Students and staff will have a single, electronic record with one ID number, available to all 34 colleges.